andya17/andya17.github.io/_pages/gis.md

 <object data="https://andya17.github.io/_pages/pdfs/GEOG310_Report_3.pdf" type="application/pdf" width="100%" height="100%"></object>

 ## Flood Hazard Area Natural Habitat Report
 In the following report for the Middlebury College course Conservation Planning, I write about a Google Earth Engine model which calculates the amount of natural habitat in the FEMA Special Flood Hazard Area in Middlebury, Vermont.
-The report concerns how small variations in model parameters, such as scale or filter kernel size, can have impacts on the outputs.
+The report concerns how small variations in model parameters, such as scale, can have impacts on the outputs.

 Read below or [view in a separate tab](https://andya17.github.io/_pages/pdfs/GEOG310_Report_2.pdf).